-The 9 Best Career Books to Buy in 2018
+The 8 Best Career Books of 2021

 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

 Whether you're in retail management or IT, the average person changes jobs between five and seven times during their career while another 30 percent will change every 12 months.
 Whether you’re looking to find a new job or simply excel in the one you’ve got, our picks for the best career books will help you find your way.

 New York Times Bestseller “Designing Your Life” from Bill Burnett and Dave Evans shows readers how to—putting it simply—design a life they love.
 Using design thinking, such as how a chair or a smartphone is designed, the authors explain how to apply those principles to designing one’s career, and therefore, one’s life.
 Burnett is a Consulting Assistant professor at Stanford and the executive director of the Design Program; Evans is adjunct lecturer in the Product Design Program at Stanford, a management consultant, and a co-founder of Electronic Arts, a California-based video game company.

 Best for Women: Power Moves

 Career Contessa’s Lauren McGoodwin has long spoken to ambitious Millennial women.
 But her book, “Power Moves: How Women Can Pivot, Reboot, and Build a Career of Purpose,” takes it a step further.
 The book focuses primarily on career transitions and how women can grow in their careers, focusing on a few key principles—abandoning the idea of a dream job, quitting the comparison game, taking control of your finances, and what power moves are (and why they’re important).
 A former recruiter for Hulu, McGoodwin is also the host of The Femails podcast.

 Best for Early Risers (Or Those Who Want to Be): The 5AM Club